T4P4N/t4p4n.github.io/_posts/2022-08-13-short-term-goals.md

 description:
 summary:
 #permalink:
-title: 'short term goals are important (rails)'
+title: 'Short term goals are important (rails)'
 ---

-## Short Term Goals!!!!!
-(Rails)
+Let's start by defining what short term goal is:
-Let's start by defining what short term goal is its a achievable in short duration i.e within days or months for example learning ruby on rails
+Its a achievable in short duration i.e within days or months for example learning ruby on rails

 ### Create
 - like something a todo/blog app just to get a hint of how things work in rails